 Take a Spin in Toontown

-After Fantasyland, take the short walk back to Toontown.
+After Fantasyland, make the short walk to Toontown.
 The main reason we head back here is for a ride on Roger Rabbit’s Car Toon Spin.
 While we aren’t fans of Toontown, this attraction is a classic and well worth experiencing.
-If the wait is over half an hour, use a FastPass here.
+If the wait is over half an hour come back at night or check the app throughout the day.
 If not, just go with the standby line.
 After that, experience Toontown at your own leisure.
 There are several attractions to climb around on and some fun interactive gags throughout the land.

-After you have had your fill on Toontown, head towards Critter Country to grab a FastPass for Splash Mountain.
-If the availability is gone or limited then grab a FastPass at Big Thunder Mountain Railroad instead.
+After you have had your fill on Toontown, head towards Critter Country for a ride on Splash Mountain before the line gets too long.
+As long as it’s not too hot and before late morning, you should be in good shape here.
+If it’s a long line already then saving this for nighttime should clear out the wait.
 Along the way, grab a snack!
 We recommend the beignets at Mint Julep Bar or a bakery item from Jolly Holiday Bakery.

 The New Orleans Classics